MartonTurbuk/ASMT/notes/D3 assesment preparation.md

 - It's automatically allocated and deallocated when the method finished execution.
 - If this memory is full, Java throws java.lang.StackOverFlowError.
 - Access to this memory is fast when compared to heap memory.
-- This memory is threadsafe, as each thread operates in its own stack.
+- This memory is thread-safe, as each thread operates in its own stack.

 ### Java heap memory

-> Heap space is used for the dynamix memory allocation of Java objects and JRE classes at runtime.
+> Heap space is used for the dynamic memory allocation of Java objects and JRE classes at runtime.

 New objects are always created in heap space, and the references to these objects are stored in stack memory.
 These objects have global access and we can access them from anywhere in the application.
 Garbage Collection runs on the heap memory to free the memory used by objects that don't have any reference.

 **Key features of Java Heap Memory:**

 - It's accessed via complex memory management techniques that include Young Generation, Old or Tenured Generation, and Permanent Generation.
-- If heap space is full, Java throws java.lang.OutOfmemoryError.
+- If heap space is full, Java throws java.lang.OutOfMemoryError.
 - Access to this memory is comparatively slower than stack memory.
 - This memory, in contrast to stack, isn't automatically deallocated.
 It needs Garbage Collector to free up unused objects to keep the efficiency of the memory usage.
-- Unlike stack, a heap isn't threadsafe and needs to be guarded by properly synchronizing the code.
+- Unlike stack, a heap isn't thread safe and needs to be guarded by properly synchronizing the code.

 ![JMM-Mode](../images/JMM-model.png)